 Mini Mexican Stuffed Peppers with BUSH’s Cocina Latina Frijoles Negros Machacados

-These Mexican Stuffed Peppers were created in partnership with Bush’s Beans.
+These Mini Mexican Stuffed Peppers are a great addition to any fiesta as a tasty side dish or hearty appetizer.
+This recipe was created in partnership with Bush’s Beans.

 I’ve mentioned before that I’m a little obsessed with these baby bell peppers I’ve been finding at the grocery store.
 They are the perfect size in my opinion, making these Mini Mexican Stuffed Peppers a great side dish for our dinner the other night.
 I’d like to think they would be a nice hearty option for an appetizer too, especially during football season.
 A plate of these, alongside some quesadillas and chips and guacamole and you’ve got yourself a nice fiesta spread.
 I’m always a big fan of fiesta food.